Print this Page

 Introduction.

 This article is about creating a Point-to-Point network between two home networks.
 This could be used to connect two family homes or two small business networks, everyone has his own reasons for a Point-to-Point network.
-The Point-to-Point network is created using OpenVPN, and with this you can create a virtual ethernet connection as if the two networks are connected via a network card and a very long cross cable.
+The Point-to-Point network is created using OpenVPN, with that you can create a virtual ethernet connection as if the two networks are connected via a network card and a very long cross cable.
 The connection is encrypted and secured.

 Currently in OpenVPN 2.2.x there is no support to configure IPv6 on the Point-to-Point connection.
 But because we are using tap devices on the endpoints, any ethernet frame can be transferred over the link, so IPv4 and IPv6 will work both.
 The problem is in the configuration.
 In the .conf script only IPv4 parameters can be set, to use IPv6 you must do all the interface configuring with scripts.
 It sounds more complicated then it really is.
 (It seems that the future 2.3 series can do IPv6 configuration).